aboczek/Star-Wars-Quiz-Game/README.md

 - Goal of the website is to test your knowledge about Star Wars.
 - Website goal is to keep track of your score.

+## Requirements

+- Easily readable website.
+- I want user to be able to play the game without any issues.
+- Game has to be designed to fit all devices.